Pudgala

-In Jainism, Pudgala (or ') is one of the six dravyas, or aspects of reality that fabricate the world we live in.
-The six dravyas include the jiva and the fivefold divisions of ajiva (non-living) category: dharma (motion), adharma (rest), akasha (space), pudgala (matter) and kala (time).
-Pudgala, like other dravyas except kala is called astikaya in the sense that it occupies space.
+Pudgala (or पुद्गल) is a word used in Indian philosophies.
+In Jainism, Pudgala (matter) is one of the six dravyas, or aspects of reality that fabricate the world we live in.

+Etymology

 Pudgala is derived from the words 'pud', which is defined as Supplement (Addition /Fusion), and gala, which is defined as Disintegrate, or Division or Fission.
 Therefore, Pudgalas are best defined as all things that are continuously changing by the process of Supplementation or Disintegration, namely matter.